learnlatex/learnlatex.github.io/en/lesson-02.md

 is included in MacTeX.

 <p
-  class="hint">Whichever editor you pick, we recommend you install it _after_ your TeX system, so that the editor can 'find' the TeX system and set itself up correctly.</p>
+  class="hint">Whichever editor you pick, we recommend you install it <i>after</i> your TeX system, so that the editor can 'find' the TeX system and set itself up correctly.</p>

 ## Working online